 Hybrid Method: This simply means using two different methods for inventory cycle counting that best suits your needs.

-What You Need to Complete an Inventory Cycle Count
+What You Need To Complete An Inventory Cycle Count

 Now that you have chosen a cycle counting process for your business, it’s time to start making a plan to help keep you and your team organized.
 There are a few things you’ll want before you start your count.